silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

  ### Connection mode (sql_mode) when using MySQL server >=5.7.5

- MySQL versions >=5.7.5 the `ANSI` sql_mode setting behaves differently and includes the `ONLY_FULL_GROUP_BY` setting.
-In most cases it is recommended to leave this setting as-is because it results in deterministic SQL.
-However for some advanced cases the sql_mode can be configured on the database connection via the configuration API.
+In MySQL versions >=5.7.5, the `ANSI` sql_mode setting behaves differently and includes the `ONLY_FULL_GROUP_BY` setting.
+It is generally recommended to leave this setting as-is because it results in deterministic SQL.
+However, for some advanced cases, the sql_mode can be configured on the database connection via the configuration API (see `MySQLDatabase::$sql_mode` for more details.)
+This setting is only available in Silverstripe CMS 4.7 and later.

 ## Webserver Configuration